rigaya/NVEnc/NVEncC_Options.en.md

 ### --chapter &lt;string&gt;
 Set chapter in the (separate) chapter file.
 The chapter file could be either in nero format or apple format.
-Can not be used with --chapter-copy.
+Cannot be used with --chapter-copy.

 ### --chapter-copy
 Copy chapters from input file.